TheDataLeek/CSCI3202/hw5/README.md

 # Next Steps

-So this is neat project.
-I want to do more, but I'm limited in the time I have.
+I want to do more for this project but I'm limited in the time I have.
 I do have a couple of ideas for next steps however.

 * Parallelizing - Instead of just running simulations on a single thread, we could theoretically spin up a bunch of different threads and run simulations